 The CMTS scheduler MUST ensure that the spreader-off interval is aligned to the start of an S-CDMA frame, occurs completely within one or more S-CDMA frames, and MUST ensure that no spreader-on bursts are scheduled during these same frames.
 The CMTS scheduler MUST grant at most one spreader-off burst per CM per frame.
 It is the responsibility of the CMTS to allocate mini-slots to the NULL SID, as required to prevent interference between bursts (i.e., before and after spreader-off bursts when the CM might not be sufficiently synchronized).
 Specifically, the CMTS MUST issue a NULL grant (to the NULL SID) of 1 mini-slot immediately before each spreader-off burst, which corresponds to either Station Maintenance, or Unicast Initial Maintenance.
-The CMTS MUST also issue a NULL grant (to the NULL SID) of 1 mini-slot (dead time) immediately after these bursts and before a spreader-on interval starts.
+The CMTS MUST also issue a NULL grant (to the NULL SID) of 1 mini-slot or guarantee a quiet mini-slot (dead time) immediately after these bursts and before a spreader-on interval starts.

-During spreader-off bursts on S-CDMA channels when less than 128 active codes are in use, the spreader-off frame will contain quiet mini-slots (dead time) equal to the number of inactive codes.
+During spreader-off bursts on S-CDMA channels when less than 128 active codes are in use, the spreader-off frame will contain quiet mini-slots (dead time) equal to the number of inactive codes/number of codes per mini-slot, which provides a duration equal to the number of inactive codes (128-p)number of spreading intervals (K)duration of a modulation interval (T_s) .